RoyNisimov/AsymmetricEncryption/README.md

 The message is authentic
 ```
 ## ElGamal Code
 **WARNING:** This is the bare bones ElGamal with OAEP (If you pad it with OAEP).
-Also the signature is turning the msg into a hash (sha256)
+Also, the signature is turning the msg into a hash (sha256)

 ```python
 from AsymmetricEncryptions.PublicPrivateKey.ElGamal import ElGamal